buddyboss/buddyboss-platform/src/readme.txt

 * Profiles - Added 'Twitch' as option in 'Social Networks' profile field
 * Profiles - Fixed issue when saving 'Date' field to the date January 1, 1970
 * Forums - Fixed minor issues when @mentioning other members in forums
+* Email Invites - Added ability to invite between 1 to 20 members at once
 * Developers - Added code filter to extend DropzoneJS image resize options
 * Compatibility - Fixed minor code issues with PHP 7.4